hasibulhimu49/personal-finance-tracker-backend/README.md

 # Personal Finance Tracker API (Backend)

-A secure, scalable, and production-ready RESTful API built with Spring Boot for managing personal finances, including income, expenses, and financial reports.
+A secure, scalable, and production-ready RESTful API built with Spring Boot to manage personal finances, including income, expenses, categorization, and financial insights.

+Designed with clean architecture principles, this system reflects real-world backend engineering practices such as JWT-based security, layered design, and maintainable code structure.

 ---